geminilabs/site-reviews-v2/readme.txt

 == Description ==

-*ATTENTION:* This plugin requires that your server is running a minimum of PHP v5.4 and WordPress 4.0.0.
-If your server does not meet these minimum requirements, the plugin will not work.
+**ATTENTION: This plugin requires your server to be running a minimum of PHP v5.4 and WordPress 4.0.0.
+The plugin will NOT work If your server does not meet these minimum requirements.**

 Site Reviews is a plugin that allows your visitors to submit site reviews with a 1-5 star rating on your website, similar to the way you would on TripAdvisor or Yelp, and then allows you to display them using a widget or shortcode.